The Desi urge to ALWAYS have a freezer stocked full of Shami Kebab, ready to fry on demand, is REAL.

 Relatable?

 Shami Kebabs have always been my best bud, helping me out through tough times.
-Most notably was through the final months of my most recent pregnancy – I made a batch of about 50 Shami Kebabs for the freezer at around 7 months and they saw us through till I gave birth.
-It was an absolute life saver because I was in and out of the hospital every other day for the rest of that pregnancy!
+Most notably was through the final months of my last pregnancy - I made a batch of about 50 Shami Kebabs for the freezer at around 7 months and they saw us through till I gave birth.
+It was an absolute life saver because I was in and out of the hospital every other day for the rest of that pregnancy (that's another story for another time!).

-I never quite got around to making a batch for the post-partum period, and if you’re out here reading this with a baby on the way, please take my advice: MAKE THAT SHAMI KEBAB FREEZER STASH.
+I never quite got around to making a batch for the post-partum period, and if you're out here reading this with a baby on the way, please take my advice: MAKE THAT SHAMI KEBAB FREEZER STASH.
+DO NOT HESITATE.
+Run, do NOT walk.
 Future you will thank you!
-I really missed my stash when I was back home with 2 kids and didn’t have enough hands to get all the jobs done!
+I really missed my stash when I was back home with 2 kids and didn't have enough hands to get all the jobs done!

 Shami Kebabs are wonderful to eat in sandwiches, wraps or paratha rolls, alongside rice, even on their own with your favourite sauce and a fork.
 My favourite way is in a Shami Anda Bun Kebab, which is basically a Shami Kebab burger with chutneys, salad and an omelette.

-A Shami Kebab is a kebab made out of meat and lentils.
-Chicken, lamb, mutton, beef – you can make a Shami Kebab out of any meat.
+A Shami Kebab is a patty made out of meat and lentils.
+Chicken, lamb, mutton, beef - you can make a Shami Kebab out of any meat.

 It also contains a variety of spices, chopped onion, fresh coriander and green chillies (if you fancy them!).